Akuli/python-tutorial/answers.md

 2. With + we get an error, and with * the string is repeated multiple times.
 3. Python calculates the result and echoes it.

-## Using if, else and elif
+## If, else and elif

+1. Problems and solutions:

+    - The first line should be `print("Hello!")` or `print('Hello!')`,
+        not `print(Hello!)`. `Hello!` is a piece of text, so we need to tell Python that it's a string by putting quotes around it.
+    - The second line will create an error message that says that there's no variable called `something`.
+But we are trying to create it here, so we need `=` instead of `==`. `=` is assigning, `==` is comparing.
+    - The last line should have a comma between the arguments, like `print('You entered:', something)`.

+2. The broken code has mostly the same issues as exercise 1.
+On the last line the comma is on the wrong side. **`"bla bla,"` is a string that contains a comma, but `"bla bla",` is a string and a separate comma.** In this exercise, the last line should be `print("I don't know what", something, "means.")`

-1. Just ask the word and print word * 1000.
+3. We can simply ask the word with input and print `word * 1000`.

     ```py
     word = input("Enter a word: ")
     print(word * 1000)
     ```

-2. Add a space to the word before printing.
+4. We can add a space to the word before we print it.

     ```py
     word = input("Enter a word: ")